United States Postal Service: Deliveries

-As of 2023, the Postal Service operates 33,641 Post Office and contract locations in the U.S., and delivered a total of 127.3 billion packages and pieces of mail to 164.9 million delivery points in fiscal year 2022.
+In the 2025 fiscal year, the Postal Service operated 30,972 retail offices in the U.S., and delivered a total of 108.7 billion packages and pieces of mail to 170.4 million delivery points in fiscal year 2025.

 USPS delivers mail and packages Monday through Saturday as required by the Postal Service Reform Act of 2022; on Sundays only Priority Express and packages for Amazon.com are delivered.
 The USPS delivers packages on Sundays in most major cities.
 During the four weeks preceding Christmas since 2013, packages from all mail classes and senders were delivered on Sunday in some areas.
 Parcels are also delivered on holidays, with the exception of Thanksgiving and Christmas.
 The USPS started delivering Priority Mail Express packages on Christmas Day in select locations for an additional fee.

 The holiday season between Thanksgiving and Christmas is the peak period for the Postal Service, representing a total volume of 11.7 billion packages and pieces of mail during this time in 2022.
+As part of Delivering for America, the Postal Service has introduced three new parcel shipping offerings: USPS Connect in June 2022, USPS Ground Advantage in July 2023, and Priority Next Day in March 2025.
+It has also installed 348 new package sorting machines within its facilities.
+As of September 2023, the Postal Service is able to process approximately 70 million packages per day, up from 53 million in 2021, and 60 million in 2022.
+The USPS announced in July 2022 that it would be building 60 new regional processing and distribution centers in order to replace smaller, redundant facilities.
+One of the first of these facilities, a 700,000-square-foot building in Gastonia, North Carolina, opened in November 2023.
+In an effort to stabilize its workforce, the Postal Service converted 150,000 of its pre-career workers into full-time employees between October 2020 and September 2023.
+Delivering for America has attempted to stabilize the Postal Service's finances by adjusting service times for mail and package delivery.